pajtai/what-is-mvc/README.md

 types of files.
 This is one the things that makes MVC so powerful.
 Organizing things clearly removes a great amount of cognitive load and enable speedier development.

+MVC frameworks also have a lot of helper, that are not part of MVC per se.
+Separating out these concepts from the core MVC concepts is one of the goals of this post.

 The above sounds like a great idea, but it is described in very general terms.
 To understand in detail what all of it means, we're gong to build a website.
 The website will have: